eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 The \[OpenID4VCI\] specification also supports batch issuance of attestations, by optionally including multiple public keys and proofs of possession in the proofs parameter in the Credential Request.
+ARF explicitly requires support for this functionality (ISSU\_04)

-Given the discussions in \[Topic A\], it seems reasonable to assume that batch issuance is in many cases desirable and this OpenID4VCI feature shall be supported by Wallet Solutions, PID Providers and Attestation Providers.
+Given the discussions in \[Topic A\], it seems reasonable to assume that batch issuance is in many cases desirable.
 An Attestation Rulebook shall indicate if batch issuance shall be used for a specific PID or attestation.

 ## 3 Reasons for re-issuance